Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 • sudden disappearance of the image;

-• curvature or kink of lines when looking at straight lines;
+• curvature or break of lines when looking at straight lines;

 • observation of dark spots in the field of view;

-• iridescent circles that blur around the light source;
+• rainbow circles that blur around the light source;

 • difficulty focusing on near and far objects;

-• observation of spots in the center of the field of view;
+• observation of spots in the center of the visual field;

 • poor vision of the peripheral zone.

-People with good 100% vision should have it checked once a year for preventive purposes.
-For those who have visual impairment due to certain reasons, it is necessary to undergo an examination by an ophthalmologist to correct vision.
+People with 100% good vision should have it checked for preventive purposes once a year.
+For those who have vision loss due to certain reasons, it is necessary to undergo an examination by an ophthalmologist to correct their vision.

-For contact lens wearers, an examination is needed to detect adaptation of the lens material to the surface of the eye.
+For those who wear lenses, an examination is necessary to identify adaptation of the lens material on the surface of the eye.
 To determine allergic reactions to this material.
 Clarify the correct care and storage of contact lenses.

-Pregnant women need to see an ophthalmologist at 10-14 weeks and 34-36 weeks.
+It is necessary to visit an ophthalmologist for pregnant women at 10–14 weeks and 34–36 weeks.
 Pregnancy can cause changes in visual acuity or complications of existing eye diseases.

-For people aged 40–60 years, it is advisable to plan a preventive visit to the ophthalmologist once every 2–4 years.
-Over 65 years old - once every 1-2 years.
-Children need to be treated up to three times during the first year of life and as needed.
+For people aged 40–60 years, it is advisable to schedule a visit to the ophthalmologist for preventive purposes once every 2–4 years.
+Over 65 years old – once every 1–2 years.
+Children need to be tested up to three times during the first year of life and as needed.

-It is desirable to come to an appointment with an ophthalmologist for people with cardiovascular diseases, suffering from hypertension and diabetes, after eye injuries or taking hormonal drugs.
+It is advisable for people with cardiovascular diseases, hypertension and diabetes, after eye injuries or taking hormonal medications to visit an ophthalmologist.

 Examination methods